Welcome to the Liu Research Group

 We have thesis-based master student position openings in the group.
 Highly-motivated students who perform well during the master period can also be converted to Ph.D. students.

-Chiral-phonon-activated spin Seebck (CPASS) effect in chiral materials
+Chiral-phonon-activated spin Seebck (CPASS) effect and Chirality-induced spin selectivity (CISS) in chiral materials

 We recently reported the spin current generation in an adjacent metallic layer attached to a non-magnetic chiral hybrid organic-inorganic perovskites when subjected to a thermal gradient, induced by chiral phonons possessing angular momentum.
 This work has been published in Nature Materials.
 This funded Multi-University Research Project will explore the fundamental mechanisms of the transport and interactions of chiral phonons.